Deltares/Koswat/docs/reference/koswat_strategies.md

 #### Cluster options

 For an optimal assignment of a new reinforcement profile, we make use of "subclusters".
 These subclusters are contiguous subsets from an order based cluster and have the minimal required length (`StrategyInput.reinforcement_min_cluster`).
+The logic for this section can be found in `InfraPriorityStrategy.generate_subcluster_options`.

 For each of original the clusters, multiple combinations of subclusters are possible, we refer to them as "**cluster option**" (`InfraClusterOption`) .
 We can already discard creating subclusters when the size of the original cluster is less than twice the required minimal length.
 So for a minimal length of 2 locations, you require a cluster of 4 locations to generate subclusters.